Texas welcomes sunshine after days of floods that killed 25

 "We should dry out and have nice weather for the first time in about a month," said National Weather Service forecaster Rich Thompson.

-An 8-year-old girl drowned in Dallas County on Saturday when her family's vehicle hit an embankment from a highway and plummeted into flood waters, Raul Reyna, spokesman for the county sheriff said, pushing the death toll from flooding to 25.
-Two adults and three children were rescued in the incident and were in stable condition.
+An 8-year-old girl drowned in Dallas County on Saturday when her family's vehicle hit an embankment from a highway and plummeted into flood waters, Raul Reyna, a spokesman for the county sheriff said, pushing the death toll from flooding to 25.

-Flooding intensified in Dallas on Sunday as water flowed over a spillway of one of its largest lakes, rushing into the rain-swollen Trinity River.

-Some two dozen roads were closed in one of the busiest commercial areas in northwest Dallas, as were some interstate entrance ramps.
-The Office of Emergency Management warned of rising water and street flooding.
+Two adults plus three other children were rescued in the incident and taken to a local hospital in stable condition, he said.

-Two kayakers were rescued on Sunday from the Trinity, which has crested at 43 feet.
-The bodies of two women were removed from the Blanco River in Hays County outside Austin on Saturday.
+On Sunday, two kayakers were rescued from Dallas' Trinity River, which has crested at 43 feet.
+Outside of Austin on Saturday, the bodies of two women were removed from the Blanco River in Hays County.

 Estimates also show more than $25 million in damage to critical infrastructure and utilities, with more than $4 million to public buildings, Sanchez said.